huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Alabama
 - [ ] Ohio

-#### In his signature siong, what kind of Christmas does Burl Ives want you to have?
+#### In his signature song, what kind of Christmas does Burl Ives want you to have?

 - [x] Holly Jolly
 - [ ] Wavy Gravy